Lung Cancer: Causes, Stages, Symptoms, and Treatment

 Lung cancer treatment options vary based on the cancer type and the extent of its spread.
 For example, certain individuals with non-small cell lung cancer may receive surgery, chemotherapy, radiation therapy, targeted therapy, or a mix of these treatments.

-- Surgery is a medical procedure that is used to treat a variety of illnesses and injuries.
+- Surgery is a treatment method used to manage many diseases and injuries.
 A process in which doctors cut out cancerous tissue.

 - Chemotherapy is a type of cancer treatment.
 Cancer can be treated with certain medicines that will shrink or kill it.
 Medications can be pills you take, medications in your veins, or sometimes both.